Giovanni Battista Arnaud: Biography

 Giovanni Battista Arnaud was born on 12 January 1853 in Valgrana, Cuneo province, Italy.

 At the Accademia Albertina de Torino he studied with the great teachers Andrea Gastaldi and Enrico Gamba.

 Most of his work as painter and "frescante" takes place in Italy, France and England, where his artistry was well appreciated throughout his extensive and varied artistic production.

 In Italy he participated in the Cuneo Art Exhibition of 1898.

-He carried out various works of fresco painting in several Piedmont churches, such as the Maria Vergine Parish Church in Roccavione, the Church of San Giovanni Battista in Caraglio, the Sanctuary of San Mauro in Busca, the Santuario della Madonna della Divina Provvidenza in Peveragno, the Parish Church of San Martino in Valdieri, the Santuario di Sant'Anna in Vinadio, the Sanctuary of Bealetto in Entracque, and the San Pietro in Vincoli Parish in Limone Piemonte.
+He carried out various works of fresco painting in several Piedmont churches, such as the Maria Vergine Parish Church in Roccavione, the Church of San Giovanni Battista in Caraglio, the Sanctuary of San Mauro in Busca, the Santuario della Madonna della Divina Provvidenza in Peveragno, the Parish Church of San Martino in Valdieri, the Santuario di Sant'Anna in Vinadio, the Sanctuary of Bealetto in Entracque, where he was commissioned, in 1888, the canvas of "Madonna della Neve", and the San Pietro in Vincoli Parish in Limone Piemonte.

 In Paesana, his frescoes cover the interior of the church Confraternita di Santa Croce.
 In this same town, for the Santa Margherita Church, Arnaud painted his Annunciazione, a delicate canvas made in 1901.
 Here is to be found his "Matrimonio di Maria" as well.

 Most of these works display Arnaud's skill in the realization of chiaroscuro pieces.

-At the end of 1800 he carried out restoration work and painting of new frescoes at the Pallazzo Marchetti in Caraglio, the town where he lived most of his life.
+At the end of 1800 he carried out restoration work and painting of new frescoes at the Palazzo Marchetti in Caraglio, the town where he lived most of his life.
 The work was commissioned by the "Garin di Cocconato" family, originally from Nice and owners of the palace at the time.

 Regarding his work as a portraitist, notable are his paintings in the Council Room of Caraglio Municipality, where the portrait of King Umberto (Re Umberto) can be seen.
 Also the portrait made of Count Garin di Cocconato, and the portrait of the Engineer Sebastian Grandis, famous for having designed and directed in 1870, the works for the construction of the Frejus railway tunnel of more than 12 km between France and Italy, the first great tunnel in a mountain.

 In France, he left his mark as a fresco painter in the Church of Selonnet, in the Alpes-de-Haute-Provence region.

 In England, between 1885 and 1886, he carried out fresco and chiaroscuro works in London, at the St Peter's Italian Church.
 He also had the responsibility of supervising all artistic work on that project.
 The realization of frescoes is shared with the artist Francesco Gauthier, also from Piedmont, Italy.

 His oil paintings on canvas can be found at various churches in northern Italy.
 Part of this work is listed by the Diocese of Cuneo, as religious artistic assets.
 Among these works stand out: